StephenNneji/SScanSS-2/docsrc/simulation.rst

 Path length calculation
 =======================
 Path length calculation is disabled by default, it can be toggled by clicking **Simulation > Compute Path Length**.
-Path lengths are calculated by checking the distance the beam travels within the sample model.
+Path lengths are calculated by checking the distance the beam travels within the :ref:`main sample model <Change main sample>` (other samples would be ignored).
 It assumes that the beam starts outside the sample and every pair of face intersections is taken as beam entry and exit from the sample.
 The path length is set to zero if beam hits the gauge volume outside the sample or an entry/exit face pair is not found.

 .. warning::
     The path length might be incorrect if the sample has missing faces or spurious faces due to poor scanning